inteldcie/PtasHorizon/README.md

 4. These demo code are based on horizon panels, so please read below horizon doc, make sure you understand the mechanism: http://docs.openstack.org/developer/horizon/topics/tutorial.html

-5. For there are some API changes in Liberty, the alert functionality not work.
+5. For there are some API changes in Liberty, the alert functionality will not work.
-   Email me if you strongly want this enabled in Liberty.
+   Email me if you strongly want this enabled in Liberty. junjie.huang@intel.com

 ### Install
 1. Copy the files under horizon directory into your server's horizon folder, the path is /opt/stack/horizon if you use DevStack.